chellesjord/book-search-engine/README.md

   ## Installation
   The user needs to have Node.js, Inquirer, and MySQL2 downloaded to run this program.

-  In the command prompt type "npm i" to install all programs for this application
+  In the command prompt type "npm i" to install all programs for this application.

   ## Usage